jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/README.md

 The Custom Vision Service works best when the item you're trying to classify is prominent in your image.

-Few images are required to create a classifier or detector.
+Few images are required to create a custom classifier.
 50 images per class are enough to start your prototype.
 The methods Custom Vision Service uses are robust to differences, which allows you to start prototyping with so little data.
 This means Custom Vision Service is not well suited to scenarios where you want to detect subtle differences.
 For example, minor cracks or dents in quality assurance scenarios.

 The lab is designed to be instructor guided.
 In addition to walking you through the lab's steps, the instructor will explain key concepts and as necessary deep dive into technical details.